 In North America, the endemic area for coccidioidomycosis includes

-The affected areas of the southwestern US include Arizona, the central valley of California, parts of New Mexico, and Texas west of El Paso.
+The affected areas of the southwestern United States include Arizona, the central valley of California, parts of New Mexico, and Texas west of El Paso.
 The area extends into northern Mexico, and foci occur in parts of Central America and Argentina.
 Coccidioides also occurs in Utah, Nevada, and southcentral Washington.
-About 30 to 60% of people who live in an endemic region are exposed to the fungus at some point during their life.
-In the US, 14,364 cases of coccidioidomycosis were reported in 2017.

 Coccidioidomycosis is acquired by inhaling spores.
 Spores are present in soil and can become airborne in dust that can travel downwind.
 Thus, certain occupations (eg, farming, construction) and outdoor recreational activities increase risk.
 Epidemics can occur when heavy rains, which promote the growth of mycelia, are followed by drought and winds.
 Because of travel and delayed onset of clinical manifestations, infections can become evident outside endemic areas.

 Once inhaled, C. immitis spores convert to large tissue-invasive spherules.
 As spherules enlarge and then rupture, each releases thousands of small endospores, which may form new spherules.

 Pulmonary disease is characterized by an acute, subacute, or chronic granulomatous reaction with varying degrees of fibrosis.
 Lesions may cavitate or form nodular-like coin lesions.